 Abstract

-Objectives: To evaluate treatment response post 3 and 6 months after treatment completion and treatment-related toxicities during treatment in weekly v/s biweekly HDR intracavitary brachytherapy after concomitant chemoradiation in squamous cell carcinoma cervix patients.
+Objectives: This study aimed to evaluate the treatment response at 3 and 6 months after treatment completion, as well as treatment-related toxicities during weekly versus biweekly HDR intracavitary brachytherapy (HDR-ICBT) after concomitant chemoradiation in patients with squamous cell carcinoma of the cervix.

-Methods: A total of 60 cervical cancer patients fulfilling the inclusion criteria were selected.
-Patients were randomly assigned to the weekly and Biweekly HDR ICBT using the chit-box method with replacement.
-Arm A (Study arm): 30 patients with concurrent EBRT (50 Gy/25 fractions with 2 Gy per fraction) with weekly cisplatin (35 mg/m2) followed by HDR-ICBT 5 Gy * 5 fractions biweekly after completion of EBRT.
-Arm B (Control arm): 30 patients with concurrent EBRT (50 Gy/25 fractions with 2 Gy per fraction) with weekly cisplatin (35 mg/ m2) followed by HDR - ICBT 7.5 Gy * 3 fractions weekly after completion of EBRT.
+Methods: A total of 60 cervical cancer patients meeting the inclusion criteria were randomly assigned to either the weekly or biweekly HDR-ICBT groups using a chit-box method with replacement.
+In Arm A (Study Arm), 30 patients received concurrent EBRT (50 Gy in 25 fractions with 2 Gy per fraction) with weekly cisplatin (35 mg/m2) followed by HDR-ICBT (5 Gy in 5 fractions biweekly) after completion of EBRT.
+In Arm B (Control Arm), 30 patients received concurrent EBRT (50 Gy in 25 fractions with 2 Gy per fraction) with weekly cisplatin (35 mg/m2) followed by HDR-ICBT (7.5 Gy in 3 fractions weekly) after completion of EBRT.

-Results: Patients were assessed at 3 and 6 months to determine the local disease response and the incidence of any toxicities assessed during the treatment.
-All responses were graded as either CR (complete response), PR (partial response), SD (stable disease), or PD (progressive disease).
-30 patients were assessed for therapy response using the WHO criteria.
-At 3 months arm A showed 86% CR and arm B showed 90% CR.
-2 patients in arm A and 1 patient in arm B had PR.
-In both arms 2 patients had progressive disease.
-At 6 months 1 patient in both arms who had progressive disease converted into partial response after taking post RT chemotherapy.
+Results: Patients were assessed at 3 and 6 months to determine local disease response and the incidence of any toxicities during treatment.
+All responses were graded as either complete response (CR), partial response (PR), stable disease (SD), or progressive disease (PD).
+Thirty patients were assessed for therapy response using WHO criteria.
+At 3 months, Arm A showed an 86% CR rate, and Arm B showed a 90% CR rate.
+Two patients in Arm A and one patient in Arm B had PR.
+Both arms had two patients with progressive disease.
+At 6 months, one patient in each arm who had progressive disease converted to partial response after receiving post-RT chemotherapy.

-Conclusions: To sum up, brachytherapy is a vital aspect of the process of treating cervical cancer.
-Several centers have experimented with various doses and fractionation regimes.
-Patients in the current trial reported no safety concerns or intolerability issues across any treatment protocol.
-Arm A had treatment completion before arm B with comparable disease response and toxicities.
-Therefore, the choice of treatment plan depends on the individual patient’s circumstances and the institution’s demands. nonetheless, longer follow-ups and a bigger patient sample are needed for a solid evaluation of disease response and toxicity.
+Conclusions: Brachytherapy is a vital aspect of cervical cancer treatment.
+Many centers have experimented with various doses and fractionation regimens.
+Patients in the current trial did not report any safety concerns or intolerability issues across either treatment protocol.
+Arm A completed treatment earlier than Arm B with comparable disease response and toxicities.
+Ultimately, the choice of treatment plan depends on individual patient circumstances and institutional preferences.
+However, longer follow-ups and a larger patient sample are needed for a robust evaluation of disease response and toxicity.

 Introduction